ivanhofer/sveltekit-typescript-showcase/README.md

 ##### improved example

-We can improve this by giving each model it's unique ID type.
+We can improve this by giving each model its unique ID type.

 ```ts
 // in the next two lines we define an `opaque type` for our ProductId